AbiVavilala/Application-Migration-with-AWS/readme.md

 This document outlines the steps and best practices for migrating your application to AWS.
 AWS provides a range of services and tools that can help you seamlessly migrate your application to the cloud.
 By following this guide, you will ensure a smooth transition while taking advantage of AWS's scalability, reliability, and cost-effectiveness.

-## Prerequisites

-Before beginning the migration process, make sure you have the following prerequisites in place:

-- A clear understanding of your application's architecture and dependencies.
-- An AWS account with the necessary permissions for resource creation.
-- Familiarity with AWS services relevant to your migration (e.g., EC2, RDS, VPC, S3, etc.).
-- Backup of your application data and configurations.

 ## Migration Steps